 16. Boho Flower Wall Hanging

 Who knew egg cartons could be so beautiful?
-Cut into different shapes then painted, the individual “flowers” are strung together using twine and attached to a dowel or stick.
+Cut into different shapes, then painted, the individual “flowers” are strung together using twine and attached to a dowel or stick.
 The directions below recommend spray paint, but for younger children, tempera or watercolor paint would work better.

-Learn more: Craftaholics
+Learn more: Egg Carton Wall Hanging at Craftaholics

 17. The Hand Tree

 Celebrate the uniqueness of every single student in your class with this colorful, whimsical tree project.
-Click here for detailed directions.

-Learn more: Candice Ashment Art
+Learn more: Hand Tree at Candice Ashment Art

 18. Personalized Ceramic Bowl